 Diabetics may not notice that they're reacting to certain ingredients until it's too late — that's why many diabetic lotions are made with hypoallergenic ingredients.
 The best diabetic lotions are also often fragrance- and paraben-free.

-Some common ingredients in diabetic lotion are included because they help increase circulation and blood supply, thus aiding skin health and regeneration.
+Some common ingredients in the diabetic lotion are included because they help increase circulation and blood supply, thus aiding skin health and regeneration.

 Hydrating and moisturizing